Deferred Action for Childhood Arrivals (DACA) Work Permit

 place before it was rescinded on Sept.
 5, 2017.

 DACA eligibility Requirements (currently):

-- Have continuously resided in the United States since June 15, 2007 and
+Has continuously resided in the United States since June 15, 2007 and was

-- Are currently in school, have graduated from high school, have obtained
+Is currently in school, has graduated from high school, has obtained a

-a general education development certificate, or are honorably discharged
+general education development certificate, or was an honorably discharged

-- Have not been convicted of a felony offense, a significant misdemeanor
+Has not been convicted of a felony offense, a significant misdemeanor offense,

-offense, multiple misdemeanor offenses, or otherwise pose a threat to
+multiple misdemeanor offenses, or otherwise posed a threat to national

-You previously applied for and had an approved Deferred Action Status through
+Applicant previously applied for and had an approved Deferred Action Status

 Individuals who were previously granted deferred action under DACA may